ic123-xyz/awesome-motoko/readme.md

 ### Canister tools

 - [candid-spaces](https://github.com/matthewhammer/candid-spaces) - A general-purpose candid data lake for canisters' data on the IC.
-- [ic-blackhole](https://github.com/ninegua/ic-blackhole) - Once a canister sets its only controller to a black hole, it becomes immutable and more!
+- [ic-blackhole](https://github.com/ninegua/ic-blackhole) - Once a canister sets its only controller to a black hole, it becomes immutable.
 - [motoko_top_up_canister](https://github.com/ORIGYN-SA/motoko_top_up_canister) - Implementation of a canister called periodically by a Node.js service; that top-up automatically user-defined canisters with cycles.

 ### Cryptocurrencies